 From 11:00 PM to 6:00 AM, you can book a shared night taxi called Collecto, operating seven days a week.
 The fare for a trip is ca. €6, and the taxi can pick you up at one of the 220 designated points.
 To book Collecto, download their app and ensure you request a ride at least 30 minutes before your planned departure.
 Payment can be made in cash or through the app.

 3. LEAVING BELGIUM

-If you intend to leave Belgium, you will need to take certain practical and administrative steps, such as closing your bank account and informing the municipal authorities of your departure.
+If you are planning to leave Belgium, there are certain practical and administrative steps you will need to take, such as closing your bank account and informing the municipal authorities of your departure.